Jackson Law Firm: Application Tips from Our Social Security Lawyer

 Release any and all medical records requested by your claim examiner.
 If you are required to be examined by the Social Security Administration, don't miss the appointment.
-If you fail to cooperate with your examiner, your disability claim will most likely be denied.
+If you fail to cooperate with your examiner, your SSDI claim will most likely be denied.

 Make yourself available to the Social Security Agency

 If your benefits claim examiner is not able to connect with you in a timely manner, it can cause them to reject your application.
+You need to make sure that you attend, and are prepared for, your disability interview.
 Obtaining the help of a skilled social security disabilty attorney who can serve as your representative can help to ensure your examiner is able to communicate with you about critical matters that apply to your disability benefits case.
-Our Social Security attorneys offer a free consultation with no obligation.
+Our disability lawyers offer a free consultation with no obligation.

-Unfortunately, even a pristine and thoroughly completed disability application won't guarantee a granting of SSDI benefits.
+Unfortunately, even a pristine and thoroughly completed SSDI application won't guarantee a granting of benefits.
 If your claim is denied, don't give up!
 More than 60% of the disability benefits claims that are reviewed by a Tennessee administrative law judge (ALJ) are granted.
 Request your appeal as soon as possible as there is a 60-day time limit.
 If you wait too long, you will be required to begin the process all over again according to SSA regulations.

 Need More Information?
 Need Help With Your Application?
 We Will Evaluate Your Case For Free.
 Call Us Today!